pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 ## Project Charter

 ### Mission:
-Coronavirus is a family of viruses that can cause illness, which can vary from common cold to more severe illnesses such as the current pandemic known as COVID-19.
+Coronavirus is a family of viruses that can cause illness, which can vary from the common cold to more severe illnesses such as the current pandemic known as COVID-19.
 As the COVID-19 pandemic accelerates at a frightening pace, most of world’s governments have issued orders for their citizens to stay at home to minimize the spread of the virus.
 There is a lot of uncertainty around the virus and its spread which adds to the fear and panic around the situation.
-The primary focus of this app is to provide forecasting of COVID-19 cases in attempts to reduce some level of uncertainty.
+The primary focus of this app is to provide forecasting of COVID-19 cases in attempts to reduce this level of uncertainty by some degree.
+Such a forecast could prove helpful not only to general public but also to politcal leaders and healthcare workers on the front lines.

 ### Vision:
 Utilize historical time series data of COVID-19 cases to forecast the number of expected COVID-19 cases for each day through the next week.
 This forecast will be computed at both the global level and the country level.
 Data is updated daily and is pulled via a free [API](https://covid19api.com/#details).
 This data is originally sourced by Johns Hopkins CSSE.

 ### Success Criteria
-__Machine Learning Performance Metric__:

-Forecasting model achieves MAPE of 30% or less.
+__Machine Learning Performance Metric__: Forecasting model achieves MAPE of 20% or less.

-__Business Metrics__:

-Inbound traffic of 100 unique users and 50% retention thereafter.
+__Business Metrics__: Inbound traffic of 100 unique users and 50% retention thereafter.

 ## Planned Work
 ### Initiative 1: Forecasting model to predict number of COVID-19 cases in the future